yabwon/SAS_PACKAGES/README.md

 %loadPackage(packageName)                                     /* load the package content into the SAS session */
 ```

+---

+#### Automatic (one-time-only) installation

-or if you need it just for "one time" only:
+If you need it just for "one time" only, e.g., for test if you like it:

 - Execute: